ansible07/Orbital/Setting.md

 the oceans quickly absorbed the excess CO2 in the water and atmosphere, preventing the worst aspects of the greenhouse effect.

-Most people at this point have either uploaded, or spend 100% of their time in life support pods, staying Online all the time.
+The main groups of humanity:

+ * The Uploads.
+People who have uploaded themselves and live as software alongside the Machines.
+Some still live near Earth, but most have emigrated to Mercury, where there is a lot more compute resources available.
+ * The Martians.
 Mars has been settled by humans who are fiercely independent.
 They are pursuing their own colonization without help from the Machines.
 In fact, they are bootstraping their entire technology base so as to be completely free of the Machines' influence.
 They are also bio-engineering themselves to better live in the Martian environment without needing as much life-support.
+ * The Rightous Few.
+Actually not so few these days, they number in the billions.
+People who don't go Online and refuse Implants, and try to live and stay 100% biologically human.
+They believe it is their manifest destiny to go out and settle the universe and spread their god's goodness to all, but they are still dependent on the Machines for their technological base, and their efforts have been stymied.
+Their numbers keep growing, however.
+ * The Others.
+People who have accepted various levels of Implants, life extension treatments and other modifications.
+Most of them spend the majority of their time Online, usually in life support pods.
+So in that sense it kind of resembles The Matrix, but you may leave at any time.
+However, few choose to do so, and in recent years, more and more of them have been uploading.
+There aren't too many people still just walking around who also go Online.

 The Machines have started converting Mercury into solar-power computers.
 However, they aren't completely happy with this, despite